 Foreign governments requiring infrastructure development are the primary dredging customers in international markets.
-Approximately 23% of the Company's 2006 dredging revenues were earned from contracts with foreign governments or companies operating under contracts with foreign governments, primarily in Bahrain.
+Approximately 23% of the Company's 2006 dredging revenues were earned from contracts with foreign governments or companies operating under contracts with foreign governments, primarily in Bahrain .

-infrastructure industries.
+Demolition .
+NASDI's customers include general contractors, corporations that commission projects, non-profit institutions such as universities and hospitals, and local government and municipal agencies.
+NASDI benefits from key relationships with certain customers in the general contracting and public infrastructure industries.
 The majority of the demolition services are concentrated in New England.
 In 2006, no customer contributed more than 17% to NASDI's annual revenues.